 Joshua Knox, Ph.D.Psychologist I

-Dr. Joshua Knox has eleven years of experience working with adults and adolescents in a variety of settings including a university clinic, hospital-based outpatient clinic, inpatient psychiatric hospital, Veterans Administration hospital, adolescent residential treatment center, private practice, and research.
-His areas of interest include: psychodynamic and cognitive behavioral psychotherapy, group psychotherapy, personality disorders, identity development, interpersonal difficulties, training, and supervision.
+Dr. Knox has twelve years of experience working with adults and adolescents in a variety of settings including a university clinic, hospital-based outpatient clinic, inpatient psychiatric hospital, Veterans Administration hospital, and an adolescent residential treatment center, as well as in private practice and clinical research.
+His areas of interest include: personality disorders and personality development, depressive disorders, identity concerns, interpersonal issues, difficulties with anger management and emotion regulation, psychodynamic therapy, Dialectical behavior therapy (DBT), group psychotherapy, training, and supervision.

 Rune Mølbak, Ph.D.Psychologist II